Des-q: a quantum algorithm to provably speedup retraining of decision trees: Numerical results

-\textbf{Tree construction: performance with training data} \\ The conclusions we will discuss regarding tree construction have been observed for the three datasets considered.
-To facilitate visualization and discussion, we will focus on the results for the PIMA dataset, but it's important to note that these conclusions apply across all datasets.
-We begin our analysis with depth one ($D=1$), which corresponds to the root node and the first level of children nodes.
-In Fig. \ref{fig:clustering_classification}, we compare the entropy ($E_{D=1}$) obtained with \emph{Des-c}, incorporating feature weights (point-biserial correlation), to the entropy obtained without weights (\emph{no weight}) as a function of the number of clusters.
+The conclusions we will discuss regarding tree construction have been observed for the three datasets considered.
+To facilitate visualization and discussion, we will focus on the results for the PIMA dataset, but it is important to note that these conclusions apply across all datasets.
+We begin our analysis with a depth one ($D=1$), which corresponds to the root node and the first level of children nodes.
+In Fig. \ref{fig:clustering_classification}, we compare the entropy ($E_{D=1}$) obtained with Des-c, incorporating feature weights (point-biserial correlation), to the entropy obtained without weights (\emph{no weight}) as a function of the number of clusters.
 Additionally, we compare these results to the entropy obtained by the binary decision tree (baseline method) at depth one.

 We observe an overall reduction in entropy as the number of clusters increases.
-As expected, the inclusion of label information for supervised clustering results in a more pronounced reduction in entropy as the tree depth increases, as illustrated in Fig.~\ref{fig:training_classification}(a).
+As expected, the inclusion of label information for supervised clustering results in a more pronounced reduction in entropy as the tree depth increases, as illustrated in Figure \ref{fig:training_classification}(a).
 In practice, while not incorporating feature weights results in an entropy that is not significantly different from the baseline, incorporating feature weights reduces the entropy even more than the baseline.
-However, in terms of training accuracy, \emph{Des-c} achieves competitive performance compared to the baseline but does not surpass it, as shown in Fig~\ref{fig:training_classification}(b).
+This improvement in entropy improves the performance in training accuracy where Des-c achieves competitive and even better performance compared to the baseline for some higher values of the number of clusters ($k \in [4,5,6,7]$) and for higher tree depths ($d \in [3,4,5]$), as shown in Figure \ref{fig:training_classification}(b).

-We assess the performance of trees constructed using \emph{Des-c} across various depths and with different cluster sizes ($k$), comparing the results with the method lacking feature weighting (\emph{no weight}) using the same cluster count, as well as the baseline binary-split method.
+We assess the performance of trees constructed using Des-c across various depths and with different cluster sizes ($k$), comparing the results with the method lacking feature weighting (\emph{no weight}) using the same cluster count, as well as the baseline binary-split method.
 Figures \ref{fig:training_classification} (a) and (b) showcase the entropy and accuracy, respectively, for visualization purposes, plotting the mean values while omitting the standard deviation as error bars.
 In Table \ref{table:main_results_numerics}, which presents the primary outcomes reflecting the best performance, we include the standard deviation.